hslarson/Faster-Twitch-Alerts/README.md

 ## Special Formatting
 Sometimes we want more customization beyond what a normal string can offer.
-For this reason we've created a special formatting system for certain fields.
+For this reason, we've created a special formatting system for certain fields.
 <br><br>

 __Here's how it works:__